Create a workbook

-- On the card toolbar, click the More button, and click Edit Labels.
+- On the card toolbar, click the Card options button, and click Edit labels.

 - Click the axis to rename it.
 Name the x-axis (horizontal) Count of colleges with above average ROI and rename the y-axis (vertical) State and college type.